 Contact person: Marinella.Marmo@flinders.edu.au

 Dr Alistair Harkness will present a key-note address on his work on rural crime in the Australian context.
-Followed by an industry focused talk given by Inspector Cameron Whiteside, co-ordinator of the NSW Rural Crime Police Force.
-A community representative (to be determined) will conclude the discussion,
+This will be followed by an industry focused talk given by Inspector Cameron Whiteside, co-ordinator of the NSW Rural Crime Police Force.
+Finally, a community representative (to be determined) will conclude the discussion.

 University of New England/Centre for Rural Criminology